jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 Before we can assemble these components, we need to modify the heart-rate monitor strap.
 Since it's designed to fit around the chest, it's too long for use as a headband and must be shortened.
-Then will connect the components together easily!
+Then we will connect the components together easily!

 The modular design of the OSSMM system offers important benefits for future use.
 If any issues arise with the OSSMM headband, these principal components can be